datacamp-content-public/courses-sentiment-analysis-with-python-violeta-misheva/slides/chapter_1_11bedc6349d6ea75bdb16ef8a9289b1f.md

 One thing to note is that we lose the word order and grammar rules, that’s why this approach is called a ‘bag’ of words, resembling dropping a bunch of items in a bag and losing any sense of their order.

 This sounds straightforward but sometimes simply deciding how to build the vocabulary can be complex because of many decision we need to make: Do we remove capital letters, do we ignore punctuation?
-Do we remove digits and only leave alphanumeric tokens in our numeric representation of words?
+Do we remove digits and only leave alphanumeric tokens?
 How many n-grams to use?
 Do we remove words that occur often such as ‘to’, ‘the’, ‘and’, and do we adjust that by the context of the problem we have?
+We will tackle these issues in later chapters.

 ---